WesBlanko/Goldenlight-Philosophy/README.md

 # Goldenlight-Philosophy
-A public Repo for the Goldenlight Life Philosophy
+The original public Repo for the Goldenlight Life Philosophy